plone/documentation/docs/install/manage-add-ons-packages.md

 In your web browser, and assuming you are currently logged in as `admin`, visit the URL http://localhost:8080/Plone/prefs_install_products_form.

-Then click the {guilabel}`Install` button to complete installation of `collective.easyform`.
+Then click the {guilabel}`Install` button next to your add-on to complete installation of the add-on.

-Return to the {guilabel}`Site Setup` control panel.
+Some add-ons have configuration options.
-At the bottom of the page, you should see the heading {guilabel}`Add-on Configuration`, and a panel {guilabel}`easyform` to configure the add-on that we just installed.
+To configure such add-ons, return to the {guilabel}`Site Setup` control panel.

-While visiting the home page, you can add a new `easyform` object.
+At the bottom of the page, you should see the heading {guilabel}`Add-on Configuration`, and a control panel to configure the add-on that you just installed.

 (manage-backend-pin-the-version-of-an-add-on)=